zakhenry/embedme/README.md

 ### Output to stdout

 Don't want to rewrite the file in-place?
-That's ok too - you can pass the flag `--stdout` to have the output pass to stdout - this will allow you to pipe the output to another file.
+That's ok too - you can pass the flag `--stdout` to have the output pass to stdout - this will allow you to redirect the output to another file.

 Additionally, in this mode a `--strip-embed-comment` flag is available, which allows embedme to exclude the matched comment from the output.
 This isn't generally recommended as the comment is generally unobtrusive, and will really help